UMTS LTE

 Physical Broadcast Channel - PBCH

-Physical Control format Indicator Channel - PCFICH
+Physical Control Format Indicator Channel - PCFICH

 Physical Hybrid ARQ Indicator Channel - PHICH